 Location: 307 School St, Converse, TX 78109

-Good to know: water sprays, water jets, dump buckets, playground, picnic benches, restrooms, catch-and-release fishing lake, paved walking trails, accessible features.
+Good to know: water sprays, water jets, dump buckets, playground, picnic benches, restrooms.

 Before heading out, review the Converse City status dashboard for seasonal maintenance updates.